slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 - law is not a moral compass. the people who hid anne frank were breaking the law.
 The people who killed her were following it.
 - liberalismo economico vs fundamentalismo mercado livre. estado n é iliberal pq n diminui a concorrencia
 - low-key activism is often just narcisism. most people don’t really understand the issuesthey are being activist about.
 It’s just virtue signaling on Social Media.
 A young generation doesn’t know what a really debate dosen’t include demonizing people and get them canceled.
-- Men often believe > *"or pretend > *"that the "Law" is something sacred, or at least a science > *"an unfounded assumption very convenient to governments.
+- Men often believe or pretend that the "Law" is something sacred, or at least a science an unfounded assumption very convenient to governments.
 - minimal amounts of cash improve the life of poor more than equivalent spending on aid programs or goods.
 - nacionalistas vs globalistas | moderados vs radicais?
 - Never apologize to the politically correct.